Lourdes0896/LIM012-fe-md-links/README.md

 ## ✔️ Guía de instalación

-- Instalar la libreria via `npm install LourdesMep29/lu-mdlinks`
+- Instalar la librería vía `npm install LourdesMep29/lu-mdlinks`

 ## ✔️ Guía de Uso